John Harris (USMC officer): Career

-Captain Harris was awarded brevet rank of major on January 27, 1837, "for gallantry and good conduct in the war against Florida Indians, particularly in the affair of the Hatchee Lustee."Chapter 20: "Marines in the 2nd Seminole War", Don Burzynski, The First Leathernecks: A combat history of the U.S. Marines from inception to the Halls of Montezuma (1775-1848) He returned to Washington in March 1837 as the bearer of a treaty which had been made by the commanding general with the Seminole chiefs.
+Captain Harris was awarded brevet rank of major on January 27, 1837, "for gallantry and good conduct in the war against Florida Indians, particularly in the affair of the Hatchee Lustee."
+He returned to Washington in March 1837 as the bearer of a treaty which had been made by the commanding general with the Seminole chiefs.
 Promoted to major on October 6, 1841, he served until the Mexican–American War at Philadelphia, Washington, and Norfolk.

 In March 1848, Major Harris was ordered to Mexico to cooperate on shore with the squadron off the Isthmus of Tehuantepec.
 He sailed from New York with a battalion of Marines, but upon their arrival at Veracruz, the armistice had been concluded.
 He was then ordered to garrison Alvarado with his battalion.

 Major Harris rejoined Headquarters in Washington from Alvarado in late summer of 1848.
 His next assignments were as Commanding Officer of the Philadelphia and New York Marine Barracks.
 He was promoted to lieutenant colonel on December 10, 1855, and placed in command at Brooklyn, New York, where he remained until January 7, 1859, on which date he was appointed Colonel Commandant of the Marine Corps.
 At the age of 66, he was the oldest officer to become Commandant of the Marine Corps.
 He likewise had seen more service than any officer receiving the appointment, having been a Marine for 45 years before becoming Commandant.

 During Harris' term as Commandant shortly before the outbreak of the Civil War, nearly half of his officers resigned to serve the Confederacy and he labored to reconstitute the weakened Corps.
 During the early days of the Civil War, when contraband traffic began to flow from Maryland, Colonel Harris detailed an entire battalion of Marines to serve as United States Secret Service operators in the troubled area, with the result that the situation was well in hand within a brief period.

 Services rendered to the Union by Marines under Harris were varied and many.
 Few, however, have been recorded as outstanding.
 This may be attributed to the fact that the Marine Corps of that period was composed of relatively few men in comparison with the strength of the Army or the regular Navy.
 The relatively minor role of the Navy in the Civil War (memorable almost exclusively for its land battles) may be a factor as well.